 4. Interactive Learning Spots

-The ROM has really found ways to engage with their younger visitors and this includes great touch and learn areas where kids can dig for dino bones, try on armour, feel real snake skin and even climb inside a teepee.
+The ROM has really found ways to engage with their younger visitors.
+This includes great touch and learn areas where kids can dig for dino bones, try on armour, feel real snake skin and even climb inside a teepee.
 These areas help to give kids a bit of a play outlet as well as some hands on learning which, as we all know, really helps the message sink in.
 TIP: Be prepared to spend quite a bit of time here, there are lots of activities for your kids to explore and there is something for every age group.
 Don’t be afraid to ask an employee any questions, there are lots of them around!

 Mummies are cool, no two ways about it, but the way they are displayed at the ROM makes it nice and easy for kids to get a super close look.
 Plus, the replica tomb (that you can touch) is a really neat spot for kids to check out, just remember to duck if you’re over 5’5 or you might hit your head!
 TIP: We found this area to be the quietest so it’s a good place to visit if some of the other exhibits are crowded.